-United States Government provides a framework for understanding the purposes, principles, and practices of constitutional representative democracy in the United States.
+United States Government provides a framework for understanding the purposes, principles, and practices constitutional representative of democracy in the United States.
 Responsible and effective participation of citizens is stressed.
-Students will understand the nature of citizenship, politics. and government and understand the rights and responsibilities of citizens and how these are part of United States government.
+Students will understand the nature of citizenship. politics. and government and understand the rights and responsibilities of citizens and how these are part of the United States government.
 Students will examine how the United States Constitution protects rights and provides the structure and functions of various levels of government.
-Using primary and secondary resources, students will and articulate. evaluate. defend positions on political issues and events.
-As a result, they will be able to explain the role of individuals and groups in aovernment. political. and civic activities and the need for civic and political engagement of citizens in the United States.
+Using primary and secondary resources, students will articulate, evaluate, and defend positions on political issues and events.
+As a result, they will be able to explain the role of individuals and groups in government, political, and civic activities and the need for civic and political engagement of citizens in the United States.
 Students will examine a variety of literary resources throughout the semester from reputable news organizations, political science research, and text.
+Naturalization test for citizenship is required.

-AP® U.S. GOVERNMENT & POLITICS Semesters: 1 (2nd sem. only) Credits: 1 Grade Level: 12 Weight: 5.0 DOE# 1560 Course Description:
+Penn# 1138 AP® U.S. GOVERNMENT & POLITICS Semesters: 1 (2nd sem. only) Credits: 1 Grade Level: 12 Weight: 5.0 DOE# 1560 Fulfills US Gov requirements Course Description:

-AP® U.S. Government and Politics provides a college-level, non partisan introduction to key political concepts, ideas, institutions, policies, interactions, roles, and behaviors that characterize the constitutional system and political culture of the United States.
-Students will study U.S. foundational documents.
-Supreme Court decisions, and other texts and visuals to gain an understanding of the relationships and interactions among political institutions, processes, and behaviors.
-They will also engage in disciplinary practices that require them to read and interpret make data. comparisons and applications. and develop evidence-based arguments.
+AP® U.S. Government and Politics provides а college-level, non partisan introduction to key political concepts. ideas. institutions. policies, interactions, roles, and behaviors that characterize the constitutional system and political culture of the United States.
+Students will study U.S. foundational documents, Supreme Court decisions, and other texts and visuals to gain an understanding of the relationships and interactions among political institutions. processes, and behaviors.
+They will also engage in disciplinary practices that require them to read and interpret data, make comparisons and applications, and develop evidence-based arguments.
 In addition, students will complete a political science research or applied civics project.
 The required project adds a civic component to the course, engaging students in exploring how they can affect, and are affected by, government and politics throughout their lives.
+Naturalization test for citizenship is required.